-B.L. Freeborn (c) 2013, updated Nov. 2018

-This is a petroglyph etched into a stone at Loughcrew recorded by George De Noyer and found in Martin Brennan’s book, “The Stones of Time.”
+There was a petroglyph etched into a stone at Loughcrew recorded by George De Noyer and found in Martin Brennan’s book, “The Stones of Time.”
 The stone itself has been removed from the site.
-We shall attempt a translation here.
-I apologize that my background is in Civil Engineering.
-This means I have a logical and mathematical mind, not the papers to make me welcome in this field.
-The correctness of the translation lies with the individuals in the actual business of ancient translation for I am using their books and websites as reference.
+A translation shall be attempted here.

-The next two symbols are what we might call hieroglyphic cursive.
+The next two symbols are what might be called hieroglyphic cursive.
 Each is composed of three signs joined together.

 Symbol two: The top part is very close to the hieroglyph SUPER 70 (Latin for above) with no sound identified.
 The circle and dot is SCUTELLA 402 (Latin for shield) pronounced “sa”.
 The small tail is “ra” 383.
 So we have ABOVE-sara.